President: Ruth Jaensubhakij

 Ruth Jaensubhakij was born in Singapore, but moved to New York in 2003, moved again to London in 2011 and finally made her way back to Singapore in 2013.
-This is her third year at SAS.
+This is her fifth year at SAS.
 Ruth's passion for service began when she started helping out at her brother Joash's special needs schools when she was young, and this led to her founding the service club Friends of Genesis in her freshman year.
 Friends of Genesis works with the Genesis School for Special Education in Singapore, providing support for students, faculty and on the campus.
-Ruth is also a part of the Service-Oriented Club For Kids, and outside of school she volunteers as a leader in her church's AWANA and Youth Ministries.
-Ruth also enjoys music, reading and writing.
-She plays volleyball and is a part of the Pitches, Dance Club, IPAU and Peer Support.
+Ruth has been a part of ESC since her freshman year, and outside of school she volunteers as a leader in her church's AWANA and Youth Ministries.
+Ruth also enjoys making playlists, drinking bubble tea, and learning Norwegian.
+She is a part of IASAS Debate, the Pitches, IPAU, Peer Support, and the Catalyst Fellowship.

 Tarini Chaudhuri Iyer is a grade 11 student and has been with Singapore American School since the 7th Grade.
 She is a hard working student and a regular volunteer with various associations inside as well as outside SAS.
 Tarini is the Co-founder of ‘Liberty in North Korea’ and is a member of Peace Initiative, GIN and various other clubs.
 Being an active volunteer, Tarini works alongside SG Cares, which encompasses different service activities in Singapore, ranging from distribution of food to the elderly, fundraising for schools for the visually handicapped, helping to build environmentally friendly Kampongs to reading and holding activities in Children Hospitals.
 Tarini is also a member of Model United Nation, Peer support and the Forensic Society at SAS.
 Following her dad’s exhortations to learn Indian Classical Music, Tarini did just enough to get the opportunity to perform for the visiting Indian Prime Minister Narendra Modi last year.